 This is how we DIY a farmhouse table from a basic IKEA table.

-To give you an example here is the table top, my kids love to paint and can you tell what their favorite color is?
-Blue and it would not wash out because it was ingrained into the table…
+This is what the table top looks like – my kids love to paint and you can tell what their favorite color is.
+The blue paint would not wash out because it was ingrained into the table.

-Next up is the chairs, this one to be exact needed to be fixed with wood puddy and can you tell I use the chairs to paint in high places?
+Take a look at the chairs now.
+This one needed to be fixed with wood putty.
+Can you tell I used the chairs to paint in high places?